2 Killed When Private Jet Crashes In Carlstadt, NJ While Attempting To Land At Teterboro

 CARLSTADT, N.J.
 (CBSNewYork) – Two crewmembers were killed when a small private jet crashed in an industrial area near Teterboro Airport in Carlstadt, New Jersey Monday afternoon.

-The Federal Aviation Administration said a Learjet 35A from Philadelphia crashed while attempting to land on Runway 1 at Teterboro at 3:40 p.m.
+The Federal Aviation Administration said the Learjet 35A from Philadelphia crashed while attempting to land on Runway 1 at Teterboro at 3:40 p.m.

 Timeline: Fatal Crashes Involving Learjet Planes

 The plane went down about a quarter mile from the airport in Carlstadt, according to the FAA.

-Video obtained by CBS2 from a nearby security camera shows the moment of impact.
+One man driving nearby saw the plane moments before the crash.

+“It was completely on its side,” witness Andrew Barcia said.
+“And my girlfriend said it flipped over completely and then we saw all the smoke.”

+Surveillance video captured the moment of impact as the Learjet slammed into the ground and burst into flames.

 “Around 3:30 this afternoon, our agency received numerous 911 calls,” Carlstadt Police Deputy Chief Thomas Berta said at a Monday afternoon press briefing.
 “We immediately dispatched police, fire, and EMS to the scene.”

-When units arrived on scene they found two industrial buildings on fire, and first responders quickly worked to evacuate the surrounding area, according to Berta.
+When units arrived on scene they found a group of industrial buildings on fire.
+First responders quickly worked to evacuate the surrounding area, according to Berta.

+In total, three buildings were involved with the crash scene.
+Officials say the damage was mostly contained to the exterior of the buildings, and the Carlstadt Buildings Department is working to determine whether any of the structures can be occupied once the wreckage is cleared.

-“There were no injuries reported on the ground at this time,” Carlstadt Mayor Craig Lahullier said at the news conference.
+“There were no injuries reported on the ground at this time,” Carlstadt Mayor Craig Lahullier said at a Monday news conference.
+“I tell you, it’s a miracle we were all out of there in time.”

+“We understand that we did have two people that are deceased that were on the airplane,” Lahullier said Monday evening.
+“Our condolences to the families.”

 A thick plume of black smoke was visible after the crash, but firefighters from the surrounding area had the fire largely contained within an hour.
+In addition to the three buildings, a total of 13 cars were damaged as a result of the crash.

 The plane’s registered owner is A&C Big Sky Aviation LLC in Billings, Montana.
-The two people who were killed were crewmembers, authorities said.
+The jet began the day in Teterboro at 7:32 a.m. and flew to Bedford, Massachusetts, then Philadelphia, before departing for the return to Teterboro at 3:04 this afternoon, according to Flightaware.com.

+Teterboro was closed for several hours following the deadly crash but has since reopened for departing flights.

+The airport remains closed to incoming flights until further notice, according to the Port Authority.

 One witness compared it to a missile strike.
 The fiery crash and explosion that shattered the routine roar of landings that usually fade into the background for people who work near Teterboro, many of whom at the Carlstadt Department of Public Works — which had just closed for the day.